 Our independence is what sets us apart from other organisations.
-We select products for testing based on market research and we buy products from stores just like Consumers do.
+We select products for testing based on market research.
 Consumer Trusted businesses have no involvement in our testing programme.
-Consumer Trusted businesses must meet our Code of Conduct (387 KB) criteria.

 In the first instance a business must meet and comply with the Consumer NZ Code of Conduct (PDF, 685KB).

 The programme Rules (PDF, 592KB) govern how the Code is assessed and compliance monitored.
 This includes annual head office, retail site and communication centre assessments, on-going review by mystery shoppers and feedback received through our advisory service.

 The accreditation programme is designed to guarantee you fair outcomes but occasionally things go wrong.
 Any customer of a Consumer Trusted business is able to use our advisory service for advice regarding an issue with the business or to make a complaint about the business.
 Call us on 0800 266 786 and we’ll help you resolve the issue.

 Members can also share feedback on any of our Trusted businesses.